jehelp/jehelp.github.io/_pages/about.md

 ---

-## Welcome to my website

-Here, you can find information about my research and teaching activities as Associate Professor in Civil and Environmental Engineering.
+On this website, you can find information about my research and teaching activities as Associate Professor in Civil and Environmental Engineering.

 ## Civil and Environmental Engineering today